onflow/flow-go/language.md

 //
 fun doubleAndAddOne(n: Int): Int {

-    // declare a nested function which doubles, which multiples a number by two
+    // declare a nested function which doubles, which multiplies a number by two
     //
     fun double(x: Int) {
         return x * 2